There's more than one way to vectorize an image using design software like Adobe Illustrator and Linearity Curve.

 Once you select your image, the Auto Trace panel menu will instantly appear in the Style Tab.

-You can adjust the two sliders to change the detail of your new vector image.
+You can adjust the Complexity and Contrast sliders to change the detail of your new vector image.
 Then, click the Auto Trace button to transform your image into vector shapes.

 Disney's Micky Mouse–Vectorized with Linearity Curve's Auto Trace feature